ildar-shaimordanov/kubecli/README.md

 Two examples above show two options how to achieve the same result with the new function and in the classical way.

-## `find`
+## `labels`

-Find the required entities with names matching GREP-OPTIONS:
+Collect the entities and reorder them against the labels they associated:

-    kubecli find NAME ... -- GREP-OPTIONS
+    kubecli labels NAME ...
-    kubecli names NAME ... | grep GREP-OPTIONS kubectl get NAME ... -o name | grep GREP-OPTIONS
+    kubectl get NAME ... \

-In fact, the first command above is a light improvement for the second command.
-And in the same time it is syntactic sugar for the third classical command.

-**Note**: the `--` parameter in the first command is mandatory because it separates arguments for `kubectl` and `grep`, respectively.
+        --no-headers \
+        -o custom-columns=NAMES:.metadata.name,LABELS:.metadata.labels

+This command can be useful to recognize labels for selectors when needs come to define the pods for logging.

+Besides that this command reorders the collected list putting the labels in the front of the associated list of pods and other entities.

 ## `tail`